chippyash/simple-accounts-3/README.md

 Otherwise the SQL is pretty straight forward.
 Study the OQGraph docs for an understanding of how it's being used.
 Magic underneath, but simple to use - my kind of code ;-)

+For MySql see:
+ - the procedure definitions in the [src/sql/mysql/build-procs](https://github.com/chippyash/simple-accounts-3/blob/master/src/sql/mysql/build-procs.sql)
+ - the trigger that maintains the account balances in the [src/sql/mysql/build-triggers](https://github.com/chippyash/simple-accounts-3/blob/master/src/sql/mysql/build-triggers.sql) script.

 If you are a better SQL Head than me (not hard!), then I'd appreciate any suggestions for operational efficiency.